 The public was invited to participate from the shore, and seven people joined Sunde during the final hour.
 A local photographer provided photos and time-lapse video, which were presented in a local exhibition two weeks after the performance.
 Approximately 250 people encountered the work.

-“While I loved this iteration for many reasons, I realized that moving forward, it would be critical to have at least 4 feet of tidal shift in order to keep the image of the water rising on my body.
-I learned so much about engaging with the public and wanted to test out these ideas on a larger scale.
-The place that made the most sense to do that?
-San Francisco Bay, the body of water closest to where I grew up.”
+While Sunde loved this iteration for many reasons, she realized that moving forward, it would be critical to have at least 4 feet of tidal shift in order to properly create and maintain the image of the water rising on her body.
+She learned a lot about engaging with the public during the process of building the work and performance in Akumal and wanted to test out the ideas generated from this research and development iteration on a larger scale.
+This led her to decide that San Francisco Bay, the body of water closest to where she grew up, was the most logical place to do so.
+She went on to create the third iteration of the work there.

 with Akumal International Artist Residency